Yu Bing (Eastern Jin): Succession issues

 In November 344, while Yu Yi's campaign was still going on, Emperor Kang became deathly ill.
 In similar fashion, the emperor's eldest son, Sima Dan, was only a child.
 Yu Bing and Yu Yi were once again pushing for a brother to succeed him, this time being Sima Yu.
+(Note: This is despite the fact that Sima Yu's mother was not Yu Wenjun.
+Also, by this point, Sima Yu was already in his early 20s and would not be as pliable as Emperors Cheng and Kang were when they ascended the throne.)
 However, He Chong successfully convinced the dying emperor to go with Sima Dan, much to the anger of the Yu brothers.
 Sima Dan ascended the throne as Emperor Mu of Jin with Empress Dowager Chu acting on his behalf.

 Just one month later, Yu Bing would fall sick as well.
 Empress Dowager Chu tried to summon him to help her in the government, but Bing could not respond.
 He eventually succumbed and died on December 29, 344.
 He was posthumously named Zhongchang and posthumously appointed Palace Attendant and Minister of Works.
 His daughter, Yu Daolian became the empress to Emperor Fei of Jin in 365.